 What is the most common ailment people visit A&E/their GP for?

 Again, this is impossible to say.
-Patients attend their GP for anything from chronic ill health such as diabetes and high blood pressure, to backaches and arthritis, to common colds or throat or chest infections.
+Patients attend their GP for anything from chronic ill health such as diabetes which in case you have it, this Diabetes Freedom ebook might help you.
 Every day patients come with different problems.
 A&E also sees the same medical conditions, but is there for accidents (anything from a road traffic accident to a fall or laceration) and emergencies such as heart attacks and strokes.

 Do you have any parting advice for our readers?